Melissa B. Pryor(+)

 Mr. Feeney has experience in a variety of commercial litigation matters, with substantial experience defending lawyers and law firms in legal malpractice suits.
 He also advises law firms and lawyers regarding their professional and ethical obligations and has taught a course on legal ethics as a Lecturer in Law at the University of Chicago Law School.
 In his general litigation practice, he has represented an array of business ventures in restrictive covenant, trade secret, copyright, trademark and right of publicity matters and has represented individual clients in disputes regarding the control or dissolution of closely held entities and related fiduciary duty claims.
 He regularly advises clients in disputes with governmental entities, including land use, public contracting and FOIA matters.

 His practice encompasses cases in both state and federal courts at the trial and appellate level.
 In 2008, the Chicago Law Bulletin selected Mr. Feeney as one of 40 Illinois Lawyers Under Forty to Watch.

 Mr. Freeman has experience in both federal and state court in a variety of contexts.
 He has represented clients in professional responsibility matters, legal and medical malpractice cases, partnership disputes, including dissolution and partner relocation.
 Mr. Freeman also has experience in family law matters, contract and lease disputes, defamation, product disparagement, and unfair competition cases, antitrust litigation, civil rights litigation, and employment disputes involving wrongful discharge and the enforcement of restrictive covenants.
 His state court experience covers all levels of the practice from the trial court to the Illinois Supreme Court.
-He also has experience in bankruptcy court, where he has represented creditors in bankruptcy and adversary proceedings.
+Prior to joining Miller Shakman & Beem, Mr. Freeman clerked for the Hon.
+Ruben Castillo in the United States District Court for the Northern District of Illinois.
+Prior to attending law school, Mr. Freeman served as a volunteer with the U.S. Peace Corps in Togo, West Africa from 1996 to 1998 and worked at Human Rights Watch from 1998 to 2000.